William Henry Schofield

 William Henry Schofield (1870-1920) was a Canadian-American academic, founder of the Harvard Studies in Comparative Literature.
-He was professor of comparative literature at Harvard University, and president of the American-Scandinavian Foundation (1916–1919).
+He was a professor of comparative literature at Harvard University, and president of the American-Scandinavian Foundation (1916–1919).

 He taught Old Norse at Harvard from 1900 and from 1906 was director of the new Comparative Literature department.

 Education and academic career

 He received his B.A. from Victoria College in 1889 and his PhD from Harvard University in 1895.

 He was Professor of Comparative Literature Harvard University, 1906–20;

 Harvard Exchange Professor at University of Berlin, 1907;

 Lecturer at the Sorbonne and University of Copenhagen, 1910.

 He was Harvard Exchange Professor at Western Colleges, 1918.

 Personal life

 William Henry Schofield was born in Brockville, Ontario on April 6, 1870.

 He married Mary Lyon Cheney on September 4, 1907.

 He died in Peterborough, New Hampshire on June 24, 1920, and was buried at All Saints Church.